cfhirsch/adventofcode2025/README.md

 Part 2: Welp, geometry is my kryptonite.
 I ended up asking CoPilot to write an algorithm that, given a integer valued list of segment endpoints for a polygon, and the corners of a rectangle, determines whether rectangle is contained in the polygon (where it's OK for the border of the rectangle to overlap with the border of the polygon).

+Dec 10:

+Part 1: I started trying to parse out the input using regular expressions and ended up using a simpler string parsing approach to deserialize the machines.
+Then I did breadth-first search to find the mininal number of button presses for each machine.
+My solution took almost 10 seconds so there must be a faster approach than the one I used.
+I did get the right answer, though.